Desktop users click image for original size

 Cambridge Cluster/Innovation District known as Silicon Fen

-Europe's oldest Innovation District
+Europe's oldest and biggest Innovation District

 Europe and England's oldest high tech Innovation District is in the area in Cambridgeshire around Cambridge University — one of the world's oldest research universities.